 The NRHSN and its Rural Health Clubs offer rural experience weekends, career information sessions and professional development activities as well as providing a social base for students at university and when on rural placement.

-- Have your say – Vote for your 2021 NRHSN Executive Committee 24/08/2020 As per the NRHSN Member Manual, the Executive Committee have accepted the following ...
+- Have your say – Vote for your 2021 NRHSN Executive Committee STAGE 2 29/12/2020 Up until now, the NRHSN national Executive committee has been made up of; Chair Vice ...